 The mission of the Composers Saxophone Quartet is to make the best of this special instrumentation.
-We perform original compositions and/or arrangements by our favorite local composers as well as by members of the ensemble.
-We love hearing what everyone comes up with and after each meeting everyone’s excited to get to write more for the group.
+We perform original compositions and/or arrangements by our favorite composers as well as by members of the ensemble.

 For jazz musicians it’s a different challenge to write something that will support an improvising soloist without a standard rhythm section and the composers who have written for us have approached this in a variety of ways.
 All the saxophonists in the quartet are also excellent improvisers and most of the pieces we play incorporate improvisation, showcasing the band’s ability to really swing without the need of a rhythm section.